Bandai: Bandai Namco era and restructuring (2005–present)

 Shimizu Ward, Shizuoka, where the plastic model production had been conducted since the former Imai era, to a new factory based in Aoi Ward, Shizuoka City and started its operations.
 The new facility handles all Gunpla-related areas, including development, design, mold making, and production, except for sales and promotion.
 By consolidating all aspects of development and production within the same facility, Bandai aims to improve production efficiency and quality.

 On April 1, 2009, the Bandai Games label website operated by the company was integrated into the official website of Bandai's fellow subsidiary with the Bandai Namco Holdings call Namco Bandai Games.
 At the same time, Namco Bandai Games had also taken over the intellectual property rights for game titles released which the games division of Bandai had been previously managed before the integration.
 Furthermore, Bandai transferred its commercials for its game titles produced under the Bandai Games label into Namco Bandai Games' own commercial activities alongside its game business which had been completely integrated into Namco Bandai Games.
 A few weeks later on April 20 of that year, Bandai launched its official shopping website, called "Premium Bandai" was launched.
 The site offers a wide variety of products, focusing on items that are difficult to sell through general distribution channels and adult apparel.

 Following a group reorganisation in 2006, Bandai heads the group's Toys and Hobby strategic business unit (SBU).
 Bandai Entertainment announced it would cease its distribution operations in January 2012.
 Beez Entertainment is no longer releasing new anime in Europe.

 In April 2014, Bandai Namco Games announced the discontinuation of the sales of Bandai's video games such as Dragon Ball and One Piece under the Bandai name and it folded into the latter fellow video game publishing & developing division Namco Bandai Games.

-In February 2018, Saban Brands and Bandai's US division jointly announced a mutual agreement to not renew their Power Rangers master toy license, effective Spring 2019, after which competing toy company Hasbro will inherit the license.
+In February 2018, Saban Brands and Bandai's US division jointly announced a mutual agreement to not renew its Power Rangers master toy license, effective Spring 2019, after which competing toy company Hasbro will inherit the license.
 This transition will not affect Bandai Japan's Super Sentai (the series from which Power Rangers takes footage) master toy license with Toei.

 A sister company, Bandai Spirits, was established on 15 February 2018.
 On 1 April 2018, the division of Bandai that dealt with products for adult customers (including figures and plastic models) as well as Banpresto's prizes business were transferred over to Bandai Spirits.

 On September 18, 2025, Bandai and Bandai Spirits jointly warned that their brand names and logos were used for AI-generated images for figures and other items on social media without permission and has received inquiries about this situation.